Analysis | Trump kept hearing his fraud claims were false — but those he trusted kept saying they weren’t

 There was a lesson in that for Trump: trust his gut, if not his rhetoric.
 And it seems almost certain that this instinct helped build the avalanche that overwhelmed the Capitol on Jan.
 6, 2021.

 On Wednesday, the House committee investigating the riot that day filed a legal document articulating how it believed Trump was probably culpable in the commission of several crimes.
-A central part of that articulation was that Trump had every reason to know that his claims of election fraud — as false as they were incessant — were dishonest.
+A central part of that articulation was that Trump had every reason to know his claims of election fraud — as false as they were incessant — were dishonest.
 Over and over, people close to him told him that he was elevating unproven nonsense, but he kept elevating it anyway.
 The Washington Post walked through the legion of realists who confronted Trump’s claims, from Justice Department staffers to a data analyst on Trump’s campaign team.
 None managed to drag Trump to reality.

 But, of course.
 Some career Justice Department guy, a Deep Stater, says they don’t have evidence of fraud?
 I bet.
 Or some guy who looks at campaign data?
-How’d that work out in 2016?
+How did that work out in 2016?
+And what about what Rudy Giuliani — America’s mayor! — was whispering in his ear?

+In a response to the committee’s filing, Trump attorney John Eastman offered this specific defense.
+Yes, some people, including from the Justice Department were saying no fraud occurred, but “other presidential advisers had given the opposite assessment.”
+How was Trump to know what was true?

-There is the unusual case of Attorney General William P. Barr, who says that he was essentially fired as soon as he spoke out publicly about fraud.
-He’d been a loyal ally of Trump’s and was now going against the president’s feverish claims.
+Consider the unusual case of Attorney General William P. Barr, who says he was essentially fired as soon as he spoke out publicly about fraud.
+He’d been a loyal ally of Trump and was now going against the president’s feverish claims.
 There must have been some moment where a flicker of doubt passed through Trump’s brain; Barr was his guy, but here he was taking the enemy’s side!
-And then the flicker passed and the conflict resolved.
+Then the flicker passed, and the conflict resolved.
 Barr must be the enemy.

 Because, again, everyone who wanted a piece of Trump’s power and influence, including the attention and money of his base of support, was echoing Trump’s claims without hesitation.
 Footage obtained by The Post shows how this worked for Roger Stone, a longtime ally of Trump’s who has spent his professional life undercutting the idea that he is strongly committed to maintaining a thoroughly honest approach to politics.
-Soon after Election Day in 2020, Stone ginned up the “stop the steal” movement, something that he said would be a simple conduit for fundraising.
+Soon after Election Day in 2020, Stone ginned up the “stop the steal” movement, something he said would be a simple conduit for fundraising.
 As it was.

 So you had Stone chirping about fraud, making money doing so.
 You had Trump’s legal team, battling for influence and attention by making wild and disproved claims about the election being undermined.
 And you had Trump’s primary window into the world, Fox News, doing little to correct the record.

 Remember the position in which Fox found itself after the election.
 It was the first outlet to call the race in Arizona, as it did on election night itself.
 The call was pretty clearly premature, in fairness, but that the network was the first to call the race marked the network as somehow hostile to the president in the eyes of his base.
-It was the same disconnect as when Barr was honest with Trump: wasn’t this an ally?
+It was the same disconnect as when Barr was honest with Trump: Wasn’t this an ally?
 People started turning to further-right networks like Newsmax.

 Barr could afford to burn his bridge with Trump.
 Fox couldn’t afford to be abandoned by Trump’s base.
 So, in the aftermath of the election, its personalities did very little to confront Trump’s escalating dishonesty about the security of the election.
 The watchdog group Media Matters catalogued nearly 800 occasions in the first few weeks of November where hosts or guests cast doubt on the election results.
 There were isolated moments of skepticism and lawsuit-driven “clarifications” of false claims about voting machines.
 But there were also top Fox personalities like Maria Bartiromo on TV saying exactly what Trump wanted to hear from his friends.
 Meanwhile, on those further-right networks, the ones Trump had taken to promoting, the fraud claims were going full-speed ahead.